yashpuraswani/Credit-Card-Fraud-Customer-Detection/README.md

                   - DT Accuracy  : 0.7030887341546153
                   - RF Accuracy  : 0.808766291733619

-since almost the results are very close to each other I stuck around to select the best model: No worries I am having AUC and ROC concept so I find out FPR and TPR using Grapical represntation and selected best model which is Logistic Regression:
+since almost the results are very close to each other I stuck around to select the best model: No worries I am having AUC and ROC concept so I find out FPR and TPR using Grapical represntation and selected best model which is Random Forest:

 ![App Screenshot](